 Private International Law

-In her class, Prof. Juliana Mörsdorf will equip you not only with the tools needed to spot issues of private international law in theory, but also with an approach to solving these issues in practice.
+In her class, Prof. Dr. Juliana Mörsdorf will equip you not only with the tools needed to spot issues of private international law in theory, but also with an approach to solving these issues in practice.

 EU Fundamental Rights

 The course intends to provide students with a deeper understanding of both the EU system of fundamental rights protection and its relationship with the national and international human rights systems.
+Through thought-provoking discussions, the course participants are invited to take a critical stance towards jurisprudence, law making and policy measures in the field of EU fundamental rights.

 Introduction to German Private Law